 The vast majority of students use them to write answers to essay questions on in-class examinations.
 If you are not already comfortable typing on a keyboard, we recommend that you take steps to become so in order to give yourself the option of using a laptop for in-class essay examinations.
 Students planning to use their laptops to write in-class essay exams must install, test and activate the most current version of the exam software before exams begin each term.
 The latest version of the exam software is made available to students approximately one month prior to each term’s exam period.

 The Law School Academic Regulations (found in this handbook) provide details on exceptions regarding examinations and papers.
 Students qualifying for such exceptions or wishing to discuss a personal situation which may affect their ability to take an examination should contact Student Affairs or the Office of Student Records.
-Students who cannot take or complete an examination due to physical or mental health reasons or personal difficulties must contact David Baum or Christine Gregory immediately.
+Students who cannot take or complete an examination due to physical or mental health reasons or personal difficulties must contact David Baum immediately.

 Following the grading period, students may review their exams in the faculty assistants' offices at the professors' discretion.
 In some instances, exams may instead be housed in the Reading Room Distribution Center for student review.